panteLx/MacroManager/README.md

 2. Using the Macro:

    - Make sure your game window is open and visible
-   - **IMPORTANT**: Click on the game window to focus it before starting the macro
    - Use your configured START key to begin the macro
    - Use your configured STOP key to halt the macro
    - Press 'K' to change key bindings (only while macro is stopped)